Energy-efficient predictive control for connected, automated driving under localization uncertainty: Controller

 First, we introduce the standard MPC controller with prediction horizon $N$.
 We incorporate the terminal cost function $V_f(\mathbf{x})$ in \eqref{eq: value function update} and the terminal set $\mathcal{X}_f=\mathcal{S}_{t_\text{red}} \medcap \mathcal{P}_{t_\text{green}}$ into the MPC controller in \eqref{eq:MPC}.
 Additionally, we reformulate the constraints on estimate states to those on nominal states\footnote{See Appendix \ref{app. constraint reform} for the details of the constraint reformulation.}.
 Specifically, we design an MPC controller as follows:

-where $M_f$ is a sufficiently large number, which is set to $10000$ in this paper, and $\mathbf{s}_f$ denotes a slack variable, which is required to ensure feasibility when the data to construct the terminal set is insufficient, or the surrounding environment abruptly changes, such as the preceding vehicle abruptly decelerating or another vehicle cutting into the ego vehicle's lane.
+where $M_f$ is a sufficiently large number, which is set to $10000$ in this paper, and $\mathbf{s}_f$ denotes a slack variable, which is required to ensure feasibility when the data to construct the terminal set is insufficient, or the surrounding environment abruptly changes, such as the front vehicle abruptly decelerating or another vehicle cutting into the ego vehicle's lane.
 Note that the objective function in \eqref{eq:mpc reform} is identical to that in \eqref{eq:MPC} since the stage cost in \eqref{eq: energy cost regression} does not depend on the position and thus $\ell(\hat{\mathbf{x}}_k, u_k) = \ell(\bar{\mathbf{x}}_k, u_k)$.

-The minimization problem \eqref{eq: initial value function} can be incorporated into the problem \eqref{eq:mpc reform} and form a single unified optimization problem as follows:
+The minimization problem \eqref{eq: initial value function} can be incorporated into the problem \eqref{eq:mpc reform} and form a single unified optimization problem\footnote{See Appendix \ref{app: integration MPC} for the formulation.}.

-Second, we introduce the simplified version of the standard MPC controller \eqref{eq: mpc unified} with shrinking prediction horizon $N_s = T_{l^\star} - k$.
+Second, we introduce the simplified version of the standard MPC controller \eqref{eq:mpc reform} with shrinking prediction horizon $N_s = T_{l^\star} - k$.
 Specifically, we design an MPC controller as:

 Remind that ${\mathcal{G}}_p$ denote the region after the upcoming traffic light, and $\hat{\mathcal{G}}_p = {\mathcal{G}}_p \ominus \mathbf{D}\mathcal{W}$ as defined in Sec. \ref{sec: learning constraints}.
 If $\mathbf{s}_f = 0$, the terminal constraint of the \eqref{eq: mpc simplified}, i.e., $\bar{\mathbf{x}}_{N_s|k} \in \hat{\mathcal{G}}_p \ominus 2LN_s\mathbf{D}\mathcal{W}\oplus \mathbf{s}_f$, imply that $\hat{\mathbf{x}}_{N_s|k} \in \hat{\mathcal{G}}_p$ and thus ${\mathbf{x}}_{N_s|k} \in {\mathcal{G}}_p$.
 By definition, the cost-to-go value for all $\mathbf{x}_{N_s|k} \in {\mathcal{G}}_p$ is zero.
-Therefore, all cost functions and constraints related to calculating the terminal cost $V_f(\cdot)$ are removed from \eqref{eq: mpc unified}.
+Therefore, all cost functions and constraints related to calculating the terminal cost $V_f(\cdot)$ are removed from \eqref{eq:mpc reform}.

-In summary, if $k+N \leq T_{l^\star}$, the MPC controller in \eqref{eq: mpc unified} is employed; otherwise, the MPC controller in \eqref{eq: mpc simplified} is employed.
+In summary, if $k+N \leq T_{l^\star}$, the MPC controller in \eqref{eq:mpc reform} is employed; otherwise, the MPC controller in \eqref{eq: mpc simplified} is employed.
 The resulting control policy is: